Christochi/ansible-tasks/README.md

 # Ansible-Tasks

-configuration files of tasks for ansible to perform
+configuration files of tasks for ansible to perform.
+The setup yaml files can be used to create playbooks.